turingschool/front-end-curriculum/lessons/getusermedia-api.md

 ```

 #### Practice
 Let's clone the [get-user-media](https://github.com/turingschool-examples/get-user-media) repository and follow the instructions in the README to install dependencies and start the server.
 In our `public` directory, let's open the `script.js` file and add a call to `getUserMedia`.
-For now, let's only pass in `{ video: true }` as options (if we use audio without headphones, there will be horrific, eternal feedback).
+For now, let's only pass in `{ video: true }` as options (if we use audio without headphones, there will be horrific, eternal feedback that will sound cool at first, like you're screaming into an endless empty cave, but then soon turn into an ear-piercing beep that eventually only dogs will be able to hear).

 We should log a success or error message to the console depending on what happens.
 When we grant permission to access our device, we should see our green webcam light turn on.

 ### The MediaStream Object
 Assuming you have made the API call correctly and the user grants permission to access their media devices, the promise returned from `getUserMedia()` will resolve with a [MediaStream Object](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).